Updated 9 March 2020.

 to provide this clearer insight for you.
 Now, we’re announcing an additional update to ensure your performance reporting is even more reliable: the removal of average position.

 Due to all your feedback and our insights into the ever-changing industry standards in digital advertising, we’ve determined that prominence metrics give a much clearer view of your prominence on the page than average position does.
-In an effort to limit confusion and allow you to focus on just the key metrics that matter to you most, average position will be deprecated from performance reports beginning in April
+In an effort to limit confusion and allow you to focus on just the key metrics that matter to you most, average position will be deprecated from performance reports beginning in September 2020 (revised)

 The Avg. pos. column (shown right) will be deprecated from performance reports.

 As a reminder, the new prominence metrics that can give you a clearer insight into your performance are: